junxit/us-congress-bills-110/bill.md

   >   - **(12)** An explanation of the nature and purpose of real estate appraisals, including the difference between an appraisal and a home inspection.
   >   - **(13)** Notice that the Office of Housing of the Department of Housing and Urban Development has made publicly available a brochure regarding loan fraud and a World Wide Web address and toll-free telephone number for obtaining the brochure.

-- **(3)** in subsection (c), by striking the last sentence and inserting the following new sentence: “Each lender shall also include with the booklet a reasonably complete or updated list of homeownership counselors who are certified pursuant to section 106(e) of the Housing and Urban Development Act of 1968 (12 U.S.C.
+- **(3)** in subsection (c), by inserting at the end the following new sentence: “Each lender shall also include with the booklet a reasonably complete or updated list of homeownership counselors who are certified pursuant to section 106(e) of the Housing and Urban Development Act of 1968 (12 U.S.C.
 1701x(e)) and located in the area of the lender.”; and
 - **(4)** in subsection (d), by inserting after the period at the end of the first sentence the following: “The lender shall provide the HUD-issued booklet in the version that is most appropriate for the person receiving it.”.